 Take your CSS skills to the next level.
 In this class you’ll expand your knowledge of what CSS can do, enabling you to make more visually interesting and better coded webpages.

 From more advanced ways to visually style content, to better ways of targeting elements with CSS, this course will supercharge your CSS skills.

 Take control over the layout of your webpages by learning about an alternate box-model called border-box, use vector graphics (SVG), and create visual effects such as CSS gradients, shadows, transparent colors (with RGBA), and more.
 Gain a deeper understanding of how positioning works (relative, absolute, fixed), target elements with advanced CSS selectors, and learn the power of CSS variables.
 You’ll better optimize your pages with responsive images using CSS media queries, img srcset, and the picture element.

-Visualizing the box model in Chrome’s DevTools
+Visualizing the box model (margin, padding, and border) in Chrome’s DevTools

 Fixing spacing issues around images